To headshot or not to headshot

-At this point you might be asking, so how does one achieve this so-called great expression?
-Well I’m here to inform you that this is solely the responsibility of the photographer.
-By this I mean it’s my job.
+At this point, you might be asking, so how does one achieve this so-called great expression?
+Well, I'm here to inform you that this is solely the responsibility of the photographer.
+By this, I mean it's my job.
 My mentor and the best headshot photographer in the world, Peter Hurley, maintains that he is 90% Psychologist and 10% Photographer.
 I agree.
 Once you are in front of my camera, I have to know what to say and how to act to get that expression out of you.
-Remember, there is an art to giving a good first impression!
+Remember, there is an art to giving an excellent first impression!

-As this is photography-related, let’s use a standard piece of equipment as a bit of an example: The standard piece of equipment in this case is a tripod.
-Yes, I use it pretty much every day and it’s a crucial part of my business.
-Well, let’s say your online presence or your entire brand in this case is mounted on the tripod.
-We all know that a tripod has 3 legs.
-One leg is your beautifully-designed website.
-The second leg is your professionally-created copy.
-What’s next?
-You guessed it, your headshot is the third leg.
-What happens if this third and very important leg is extremely weak?
-The tripod, with your brand on the top, tips over and everything is smashed to pieces on the ground.
+As this is photography-related, let's use a standard piece of equipment as a bit of an example.
+The standard piece of equipment, in this case, is a tripod.
+Yes, I use it pretty much every day, and it's a crucial part of my business.
+Well, let's say your online presence or your entire brand, in this case, is mounted on the tripod.
+We all know a tripod has three legs.
+One leg is your beautifully designed website.
+The second leg is your professionally created copy.
+What's next?
+You guessed it; your headshot is the third leg.
+What happens if this third and very important leg is fragile?
+With your brand on the top, the tripod tips over, and everything is smashed to pieces on the ground.
 This is bad, actually very bad, and it brings me back to the statement in the first paragraph.

 "Don't let a poorly taken headshot jeopardize the quality of professional branding."

 Please feel free to contact me if you have any questions regarding any of the information provided in this article, and as always, I look forward to working with you.